carlhillit/YouTube/Copy-ADGroupMembership/readme.md

 5. Double-click on the user to add to groups
 6. Select the **MemberOf** tab, click **Add...**
-7. Enter the names of the groups from the reference user, seperated by a semicolon (`;`)
+7. Enter the names of the groups from the reference user, separated by a semicolon (`;`)
 8. Verify the group names with **Check Names**
 9. Click **OK** and **OK** again
 <br></br>